Biology (BIOL)

 This course will discuss the aging of biological organisms, viewed from the molecular level through the population level.
 The emphasis will be on human aging.

-This course uses an interdisciplinary approach to explore mutually beneficial relationships between species.
-Course material will cover the chemistry, biochemistry, ecology, evolution, genetics, behavior and physiology of symbiotic relationships.
+An interdisciplinary approach to explore mutually beneficial relationships between species.
+Covers the chemistry, biochemistry, ecology, evolution, genetics, behavior, and physiology of symbiotic relationships.
+Companion course to BIOL 345L.

 BIOL 351.
 PRINCIPLES OF ANIMAL PHYSIOLOGY.
 4 Credits.